Websoft9/aws/docs/stack-deployment.md

    - Launch from Website
    - Copy to Service Catalog

-7. Complete the following steps, which include choosing an instance type, setting VPC, Key Pair and so on.
+7. Complete the following steps, including choosing an instance type, setting VPC, Key Pair and so on.

 8. Wait several minutes after completing creating EC2, and the image is started as the system disk of the instance, that is, the image is automatically deployed to the instance.